OpenID Connect

 In summary, while the implicit flow was initially designed to simplify the client-side authentication process, its use is not recommended due to its security flaws.
 Instead, it is recommended to use the authorization code flow with PKCE, which provides a more secure and robust authentication mechanism for browser-based client-side applications.

-Deprecation
+Implicit Grant Deprecation

 This flow is deprecated, you should not use it.
 Here are some resources giving details about this deprecation:

-Resource Owner Password Credentials Grant (ROPC)
+Resource Owner Password Credentials Grant (ROPC or ROPG)

 The Resource Owner Password Credentials Grant (ROPC) allows an application to directly obtain the end user's username and password and exchange them for an access token.
 This grant type is often used for legacy systems or cases where other grant types are not feasible.